Israel flags at the festival

 • Tents, sleeping bags, tarps, or other camping equipment

-• Signs, symbols, images, flags, clothing, banners which may, in UJA’s sole discretion be considered vulgar, discriminatory, or disrespectful or which may in UJA’s sole discretion interfere with the purpose of the Event, are likely to create tension among attendees, or which may cause safety concerns on the part of attendees
+• Signs, symbols, images, flags, clothing, banners which may, in UJA’s sole discretion be considered vulgar, discriminatory or disrespectful, or which may in UJA’s sole discretion interfere with the purpose of the Event, are likely to create tension among attendees or which may cause safety concerns on the part of attendees

-• Any other items deemed to be suspicious, inappropriate, and/or dangerous by Event staff in UJA’s sole discretion
+• Any other items deemed to be suspicious, inappropriate and/or dangerous by Event staff in UJA’s sole discretion

 Event Chairs